- Team is a member of the Intercollegiate Horse Show Association- Zone 5, Region 1.

 What if I want to know more about the Maryville College Equestrian Team?

-Call the Maryville College Admissions Office at 800.597.2687 or 865.981.8065.
-You may also fill out the from at the bottom of this page to be contacted by an Admissions Counselor by email.
+Call the Maryville College Admissions Office at 800.597.2687.
+You may also fill out the form at the bottom of this page to be contacted by an Admissions Counselor by email.

 The Maryville College Equestrian Team was founded in 1994 by the current coach and manager, Christen Khym.
 Christen rode, coached and managed the team as a student at Maryville College and was the first member of the team to attend the National Intercollegiate Horse Show Association Championship.
 The team has been nationally ranked, and many individual riders have represented Maryville College at the Nationals.
 The team qualified for Nationals in 2006.